Slope filtrations of log $p$-divisible groups: Preliminaries on log schemes and log --divisible groups

 \subsection{Kummer log flat topologies}

 Let $(\fs/S)$ denote the category of fs log schemes over $S$.
-Note the category of schemes over the underlying scheme of $S$ is a full subcategory of $(\fs/S)$ by regarding schemes over $S$ as fs log schemes equipped with the inverse image log structures of the one of $S$.
+Note the category of schemes over $\mathring{S}$ is regarded as a full subcategory of $(\fs/S)$ by equipping schemes over $\mathring{S}$ with the pullback log structure of $\cM_{S}$.

 In this paper, we use Kummer log flat topology introduced by Kato; see \cite[Section 2]{kat21}.
-Recall that, for $U\in (\fs/S)$, a family of morphisms $\{f_{i}\colon U_{i}\to U\}$ is called a \emph{Kummer log flat cover} if the following conditions are satisfied. \begin{enumerate} \item Each $f_i$ is log flat and of Kummer type, and its underlying morphism of schemes is locally of finite presentation. \item The family is set-theoretically surjective, i.e. $U=\cup f_{i}(U_i)$. \end{enumerate}
+Recall that, for $U\in (\fs/S)$, a family of morphisms $\{f_{i}\colon U_{i}\to U\}$ is called a \emph{Kummer log flat cover} if the following conditions are satisfied. \begin{enumerate} \item Each $f_i$ is log flat, of Kummer type, and locally of finite presentation. \item The family is set-theoretically surjective, i.e. $\mathring{U}=\cup f_{i}(\mathring{U_{i}})$. \end{enumerate}

-The Kummer log flat topology on $(\fs/S)$ is the Grothendieck topology given by Kummer log flat covers on $(\fs/S)$.
+The \emph{Kummer log flat topology} on $(\fs/S)$ is the Grothendieck topology given by Kummer log flat covers on $(\fs/S)$.
 The resulting site is denoted by $(\fs/S)_{\kfl}$.

 \begin{prop} For an fs log scheme $T$ over $S$, the representable presheaf by $T$ on $(\fs/S)$ is a sheaf. \end{prop}

 \begin{proof} See \cite[Theorem 3.1]{kat21}. \end{proof}

 The following lemma is a useful property of Kummer morphisms.